‘Not cut and paste’: How Singaporean Ian Tan won the world young chef award

 Food and music are both lively pleasures, he said, but only the former could he not live without.

 His insistence on originality, or a kind of authorship over his food, arrived soon after, when he was ordered to cook someone else’s dish in a school competition.
-“I got a silver, but it didn’t feel good,” he said.

 After graduation, he discovered ambition, or the true scale of his desire.